 What was the challenge/ problem that was addressed?
-Why is it important for the partnership to solve the problem?

 One of the main arable crops grown in Latvia is winter wheat.
 Wheat is also the biggest export product of Latvian plant production.
 The main objective of this project is to help conventional farmers improve winter wheat growing technology by improving one of the most difficult tasks: recognizing the risk factors, which provoke and promote different winter wheat leaf and ear diseases.
 The internet-based decision support system will be a tool for advisers and farmers to calculate potential winter wheat yield losses in different cropping systems and in different meteorological conditions.
 That will enhance the effective use of existing resources and increasing the profit of winter wheat growing.